kin-labs/rewards-engine/improvement-proposals/Valid KRE Transaction Guidelines 2.0.md

 The format of this new document allows us to describe and carve out undesirable behaviours from the guidelines.
 We can do this by creating a new concept for example "Excluded Transactions".
 Let's discuss if we should add the following at 8.2. to address Rave.

 8.2.
-A Spend Transaction under 8.1. must not be an Excluded Transaction:
+A Spend Transaction under section 8.1. must not be an Excluded Transaction:

+New definition:

 Excluded Transaction means: